kevinpowell/balancer/Readme.md

   indebted to Conrad Hoffman (for the math behind the single plane mode).
 See his website at http://www.conradhoffman.com/chsw.htm.
   The math for the dual plane balancer came from https://www.maintenance.org/fileSendAction/fcType/0/fcOid/399590942964042178/filePointer/399590942964815332/fodoid/399590942964815330/TwoPlaneBalanceTrialATrialB_Maple.PDF
-  The outline for the data acquision part came from https://jumpnowtek.com/rpi/Using-mcp3008-ADCs-with-Raspberry-Pis.html To the rest (and there are many) I'm sorry I forgot where your snippets came from.
+  The outline for the data acquision part came from https://jumpnowtek.com/rpi/Using-mcp3008-ADCs-with-Raspberry-Pis.html main_timer.c was hoisted from https://stackoverflow.com/questions/24051863/how-to-implement-highly-accurate-timers-in-linux-userspace and subseqently beaten with the ugly stick.
+  To the rest (and there are many) I'm sorry I forgot where your snippets came from.